Arandall88/new-port/README.md

-### This is another version of my professional portfolio.
+### This is another version of my professional portfolio highlighting my skills and personality.
 Used React Bootstrap template and rearranged to make it my own.

 ## To start